 Systems that accept logon tickets access the issuing server's public-key certificate to verify the digital signature provided with the ticket.
-SAP NetWeaver Application Servers (AS ABAP and AS Java) receive a key pair and a self-signed public-key certificate during the installation process.
+SAP NetWeaver Application Server (SAP NetWeaver AS) receives a key pair and a self-signed public-key certificate during the installation process.

 The clocks for the accepting systems are synchronized with the ticket-issuing system.
 If you do not synchronize the clocks, then the accepting system may receive a logon ticket with an invalid time stamp, which causes an error.

 To ensure data integrity and non repudiation, logon tickets are digitally signed by the issuing system.
 Therefore, to enable SSO, on the accepting system you must establish a trust relationship to the issuing system.
-SAP NetWeaver Application Server (AS) systems are shipped with the necessary functions and a Personal Storage Environment (PSE) to enable logon ticket verification.
+SAP NetWeaver AS systems are shipped with the necessary functions and a Personal Storage Environment (PSE) to enable logon ticket verification.

 Logon tickets use cookie technology to save persistency information about the authenticated user on the client.
 Therefore, for additional security we recommend that you protect the Web client's cookie cache and employ transport layer security mechanisms such as SSL.